misskniss/language-research/jkniss/README.md

 Recursion Example(s)
 -------------------

-In general, recursion is possible but should be avoided when possible with Micro Python.
+In general, recursion is possible but should be avoided where possible with Micro Python.
 Recursion is an expensive feature as each iteration needs to save state (memory for which is allocated in RAM).